Yesterday, I showed off the main floor of our house, where a lot of our learning and exploring takes place.

 That’s Dudley.
 He was a “gift” from some “friends” in a white-elephant swap about six years ago.
 And by “gift,” I mean “large curse” and by “friends” I mean they’re LUCKY they’re still my friends.

 Dudley is REALLY big.
 Did I mention big?
 Finding room for him is a consistent challenge.
-That’s one of Sarah’s best friends and my so-called extra daughter Kayla at left, with Sarah at right, helping to model the poor beast.
+That’s one of Ashar’s best friends and my so-called extra daughter Kayla at left, with Ashar at right, helping to model the poor beast.

 And, if you remember the bins from the former playroom upstairs, they’re still here… against the wall and behind the sofa.
 But now, they look like they belong, and they’re easy to get to in a place where the stuff in them will be used.